orbitalquark/textadept/doc/manual.md

 Textadept executes a *~/.textadept/init.lua*, your user-init file, on startup.
 If this file does not exist, Textadept creates it for you.
 This file allows you to write arbitrary Lua code that instructs Textadept what to do when the application starts.
-This includes (but is not limited to) changing the settings of existing modules, loading new modules, modifying key bindings, adding snippets, editing file associations, adding menu items, and changing the theme.
+This includes (but is not limited to) changing editor preferences, changing the settings of existing modules, loading new modules, modifying key bindings, adding snippets, editing file associations, adding menu items, and changing the theme.
 This manual discusses these specific customizations, minus theming, in the sections below.
 Theming is covered in a later section.

+### Editor Preferences

+Editor preferences are stored in a [`buffer`][] object.
+Normally, each buffer can have its own individual preferences, but on startup, any preferences set apply to all subsequent buffers.
+For example, in order to override a setting like Textadept's default indentation setting of 2 spaces per indent, add the following to your *~/.textadept/init.lua*:

+  buffer.use_tabs = true
+  buffer.tab_width = 4

+(If you want to define per-language editor preferences, use the technique shown in the [Language Preferences](#Language.Preferences) section below.)

+Textadept's own *init.lua* contains the application's default editor settings (like 2 space indentation).
+This file is a good "quick reference" for configurable editor settings.
+It also has many commented out settings that you can copy to your *~/.textadept/init.lua* and uncomment in order to turn on (or change the value of before turning on).
+You can view a settings's documentation by pressing `Ctrl+H` (`^H` on Mac OSX | `M-H` or `M-S-H` in curses) or by reading the [buffer API documentation][].

+[`buffer`]: api.html#buffer
+[buffer API documentation]: api.html#buffer

 ### Module Preferences